EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * C_V - variable length connection identifier
 * X_V - the x-coordinate of the ephemeral public key of Party V
-* H() - the hash function in HKDF_V, which takes a CBOR byte string (bstr) as input and produces a CBOR byte string as output.
+* H() - the hash function in the HKDF, which takes a CBOR byte string (bstr) as input and produces a CBOR byte string as output.
 The use of '.cborseq' is exemplified in {{CBOR}}.

 ### Party V Processing of Message 2 {#asym-msg2-proc}